-The LOGOSOL F2 must not lean more than 5 degrees in any direction.
+The Logosol F2+ must not lean more than 5 degrees in any direction.

 Risk of overturning.
-The LOGOSOL F2 must not be used unless the feet are fixed to the underlying surface or to boards.
+The Logosol F2+ must not be used unless the feet are fixed to the underlying surface or to boards.

-Risk that the saw unit slides off the beam.
+Risk that the saw unit slides off the guide rail.

-When bolting the LOGOSOL F2 to a concrete floor, asphalt surface or similar surface, a rubber underlay should be placed under each foot in order to prevent vibration damage to the sawmill.
+When bolting the Logosol F2+ to a concrete floor, asphalt surface or similar surface, a rubber underlay should be placed under each foot in order to prevent vibration damage to the sawmill.